Graduate Teaching Assistants

 PhD Graduate Teaching Assistants

-Muhamed is a second-year doctoral student and is teaching SOC 323 Diversity & Inequality this fall.
-Muhamed earned his Master of Public Administration degree at Kentucky State University in International Administration and Development.
+A third-year doctoral student, Muhamed earned his Master of Public Administration degree at Kentucky State University in International Administration and Development.
 His research interest is in the social construction of ethnic identity, ethnic conflict and multiculturalism.
 His co-authored book review with Dr. Ryan Schroeder on "Wounded I am More Awake: Finding Meaning after Terror" by Lieblich and Boskailo is forthcoming in Teaching Sociology Journal in October 2012.
 He is currently conducting research on the effects of socially constructed ethnicity among Bosnian refugees living in the US in ethnically mixed marriages.
 Muhamed presented his research on this topic at the Anthropologists and Sociologists of Kentucky Conference (2011) and North-Central Sociological Association (2012) in Pittsburgh, PA.
 His long term goals are to research and teach in a university setting.
 He spends the majority of his free time watching soccer.

 firstname.lastname@example.org (502) 852-8045 Lutz 115

-Rob is a second-year doctoral student and is teaching SOC 320 Social Theory this fall.
-He holds two master of arts degrees, one in communication and culture from Trinity Graduate School (2006) and the second in sociology from Western Illinois University (2011).
+A third-year doctoral student, Rob holds two master of arts degrees, one in communication and culture from Trinity Graduate School (2006) and the second in sociology from Western Illinois University (2011).
 He earned dual bachelor of arts degrees in youth ministry and Biblical studies from Trinity International University (2001).
 He has held leadership positions within higher education, telecommunications firms, non-profit organizations, and the United States Army.
 His research interests relate to organizational structure and social cohesion within large organizations.
 His current research projects focus on multisited megachurches in the U.S. Rob aims to conduct research and teach in a university setting, while providing consultancy services for organizations in a variety of sectors.
 Rob collects comic books, is a film enthusiast, and technology aficionado.

 firstname.lastname@example.org (502) 852-8045 Lutz 115

-Fran is third-year doctoral student and will be teaching SOC 202 Social Problems this fall.
-She received her undergraduate degree in the interdisciplinary studies of mass communications and marketing from Virginia Commonwealth University.
+A fourth-year doctoral student, Fran received her undergraduate degree in the interdisciplinary studies of mass communications and marketing from Virginia Commonwealth University.
 Fran earned her master's degree in sociology from the University of Louisville in 2010.
 She co-authored a research article with Dr. Hiromi Taniguchi entitled "Gender and family status differences in leisure-time sports/fitness participation" is forthcoming in the International Review for the Sociology of Sport.
 Fran is currently conducting research in the area of poverty and social welfare policy.
 Her goal is to conduct research and teach in a university setting.

 email@example.com (502) 852-8046 Lutz 116

-Jennifer is a second-year doctoral student and will be teaching SOC 323 Diversity & Inequality this fall.
-Jennifer graduated from Bellarmine University with a BA in liberal studies followed by an MAT in education with additional hours in special education.
+A third-year doctoral student, Jennifer graduated from Bellarmine University with a BA in liberal studies followed by an MAT in education with additional hours in special education.
 She received an MA in English literature from Murray State University.
 After teaching high school special education students for five years, she served as an IDC Coordinator and English instructor for Bellarmine University for two years.
 While teaching full-time in the English Department at Elizabethtown Community College, Sinski decided to return to school to obtain her PhD in Sociology.
 In addition to teaching, Sinski has co-authored with Dr. Curtis Bergstrand “Swinging in America: Love, Sex and Marriage in the 21st Century” and several journal articles on subjects including teaching students with PTSD in the college classroom.
 Currently, Jennifer is working with Dr. Patricia Gagne on a project focusing on the population of canines and felines held in Kentucky County public animal shelters.
 Current interests include animals and society with focus on the human/animal bond.
 Another area of interest is the impact of post-traumatic stress disorder for returning Veterans in the classroom.
 In her free time, Sinski trains and competes in canine agility with her dogs Chloe, Allie and Sunshine.

 firstname.lastname@example.org (502) 852-8046 Lutz 116